Seif-CENO/UniversitySystem/README.md

 <br>

 ### Personal Reminder:
-This is the first project I make implementing custom data structures without relying on existing STL libraries, and using git/github for version controlling.
+This is the first serious project I made as a Sophomore implementing custom data structures without relying on existing STL libraries, and using git/github for version controlling.